maxabaumgarten/Knowsy/README.md

 # Why use this?
 - Knowsy is useful for auditing of network assets.
 - Knowsy can help discover network paths/devices.
-- Knowsy automates can be used to perform DNS audits with ease.
+- Knowsy can be used to perform DNS audits with ease.

 # Forseable Issues
 - Pinging against non-existent/non-pingable IPs or Domains may cause significant slow downs.